joebobmiles/SUBLEQ-cpp/README.md

 To run the build on a Windows machine, make sure you have Visual Studio devtools in your system path and run the build script found in the scripts folder.

+# References

+Mazonka O, Kolodin A. 2011. _A simple multi-processor computer based on subleq_.